Key Takeaways

 Management Team

 Insperity’s leadership is anchored by a seasoned team with deep roots in the company and the HR outsourcing industry.
 At the helm is Paul J. Sarvadi, co-founder and CEO, who has been guiding the company since its inception in 1986.
-His long tenure provides continuity and a clear vision for the company’s strategic direction.
+His long tenure provides continuity and a clear vision for the company’s strategic direction, and he has consistently communicated confidence in the Workday partnership and the co-employment model’s long-term appeal even as near-term results have disappointed.

 Supporting him is A. Steve Arizpe, President and Chief Operating Officer, who joined Insperity in 1989.
 Arizpe oversees key operational areas, including sales, marketing, human resources, client services, and information technology, ensuring the company’s services align with client needs and market demands.

 James D. Allison serves as Executive Vice President, Finance; Chief Financial Officer; and Treasurer.
-His role encompasses financial strategy and oversight, critical for maintaining the company’s fiscal health.
+His role encompasses financial strategy and oversight, and the current environment places particular pressure on the CFO function as the company navigates negative cash flow and a dividend payout that exceeds earnings by a wide margin.

 Kathy Johnson, Executive Vice President of Strategic Development, focuses on long-term growth initiatives and the execution of the company’s strategic plans.
 Her responsibilities include enterprise analytics and corporate communications, areas vital for data-driven decision-making and stakeholder engagement.

-The broader executive team includes leaders like Christian P. Callens, Senior Vice President, Legal; General Counsel, Secretary; and JaNette Connell, Senior Vice President, Corporate Human Resources, among others.
-This diverse group brings a wealth of experience and expertise, fostering a culture of servant leadership and high standards that permeate the organization.
+The broader executive team includes Christian P. Callens, Senior Vice President and General Counsel, and JaNette Connell, Senior Vice President of Corporate Human Resources, among others.
+This experienced group has steered the company through prior economic cycles, and the current test of their leadership is among the most demanding the organization has faced.

 Valuation and Stock Performance